vettorefburana/Uber-Orbit-Forecast/README.md

 Results:
 ----------------------------------------------------------------------------------------------------------------------------------------------------
 * Prophet yields a smaller prediction error than other forecasting models
-* Prediction error increases if temperature is used as a regressor for predicting mileage
+* For Orbit models, prediction error increases if temperature is used as a regressor for predicting mileage
+* For Prophet, including temperature as a regressor yields a smaller prediction error

 References:
 ----------------------------------------------------------------------------------------------------------------------------------------------------